mkhasson97/mkhasson97/README.md

 #### iOS Development

-I'm Mohammad from Syria, living in Germany 🇩🇪, I am an enthusiastic iOS Developer and I am passionate about UI Design, and really enjoy learning languages and technologies.
+I'm Mohammad from Syria, living in Germany 🇩🇪, I am an enthusiastic iOS Developer - IT-Specialist and I am passionate about UI Design, and really enjoy learning languages and technologies.

 You can follow me on Twitter ☺️ <a href="https://twitter.com/mkhasson97"><img alt="Twitter Follow" src="https://img.shields.io/twitter/follow/mkhasson97?style=social"> </a>